Renovamen/renovamen.github.io/src/pages/index.md

     name: Portfolio
 ---

-Xiaohan is a incoming PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/) advised by Prof. [Huijuan Xu](https://visionlanguagelab.github.io/).
+Xiaohan is a PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/) advised by Prof. [Huijuan Xu](https://visionlanguagelab.github.io/).
 Her current research interests lie primarily in understanding and improving continuity, generalizability, efficiency and other key properties of machine learning.
 She is also interested in vision-language and video models.

 Previously, she received her master's degree in [Computer Science](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/) and bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
 She has also interned in Kuaishou and PKU.